jenni-hautojarvi/Watson-IoT-Lab/README.md

 - I²C interfaces
 - Factory calibrated

-## 1.1 Download & Install ST BLUEMS APP from Google drive/App Store to your phone
+## Step 1.1 Download & Install ST BLUEMS APP and connect SensiBLE

 ![](./images/Download_app.png)

 After downloading the app insert battery into the SensiBLE.
 Red led should light up in SensiBLE.
 Open application and click **Connect to a device**.
 Select your device from list by clicking it.
-Now you should see data from your device,
+Now you should see data from your device.
+The few might be different in Android.

 ![](./images/Connect_app_sensor.png)